Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 The parameter handles, how orientation is handled:
 * default if the parameter is not set: if three actuators are defined with axisType, no is set.
 With 5, zaxis is set and for 6 or 7, full is set.
 * full means the all 3 coordination axes are used to control endpoint position.
 It uses mainly quaternion calculation methods
-* quat means full also, but using ABCD letters from G-Code as input for orientation, ABC being the three imaginary vector values and D being the real part of rotation angle.
-ABC is reused for machinePos output of axes 4 to 6.
+* quat means full also, but using ABCD letters from G-Code as input for orientation, A being the real part rotation angle and BCD being the three imaginary vector values.
+ABC(D) is reused for machinePos output of axes 4 to 6 (or 7).
 * zaxis means the endpoint vector orientation of the zaxis is used.
 It uses vector angles for calculation.
 This is often used for 3D printers and a 3 axis CNC machine with spindle.
 * no means only position, not orientation is used.
 The endpoint has an orientation by mechanics, but it cannot be controlled by firmware.